Saint Kitts and Nevis at the Olympics: 2012 Summer Olympics

 Saint Kitts and Nevis sent seven athletes to the 2012 Summer Olympics.
 One athlete, the sprinter Tameka Williams, admitted prior to competing in the London Games that she took Blast Off Red, which is typically used to increase the performance of horses and greyhounds.
 It was announced on July 29 that she would not compete.
 Kim Collins, who has competed in every Olympics that Saint Kitts and Nevis has participated in, was not allowed to compete by his Olympic committee.
 Collins was required to stay in the Olympic village, but instead stayed with his wife (who was also his coach), closer to the track.
 The committee said he had violated team rules, and did not allow him to compete.

 The 4 × 100 meter relay team, made up of—Antoine Adams, Delwayne Delaney, Brijesh Lawrence, Jason Rogers, and Lestrod Roland—set a national record for Saint Kitts and Nevis with a time of 38.41 seconds.
 They placed sixth and did not advance to the next round.

 2016 Summer Olympics

 Saint Kitts and Nevis had seven participants at the 2016 Summer Olympics, led by team captain Antoine Adams.
 At 40 years old, Kim Collins was the first 40-year old to run a sub 10 second 100-meter dash, for his fifth consecutive Olympic Games.
 He was the oldest sprinter at these Games.
 Collins advanced the furthest of any Saint Kitts and Nevis athlete, reaching the semifinals of the 100 meter dash.
 He finished sixth in his heat with a time of 10.12 seconds and did not advance to the finals.

+2020 Summer Olympics

+Saint Kitts and Nevis sent one male and one female athlete to compete in athletics at the 2020 Summer Olympics.
+Jason Rogers ran the 100 m sprint, advancing to the semifinals.
+He finished sixth with a time of 10.12 seconds and did not advance to the finals.
+Amya Clarke ran the 100 m sprint, advancing to round one.
+She finished seventh with a time of 11.71 seconds and did not advance to the next round.

+2024 Summer Olympics

+Saint Kitts and Nevis sent two males and one female athlete to compete in athletics and swimming at the 2024 Summer Olympics.
+Naquille Harris ran the 100 m sprint.
+Placing seventh in the first-round heats, he did not advance to the semifinals.
+Zahria Allers-Liburd ran the 200 m sprint.
+Placing eighth in the first-round heats, she did not advance to the semifinals.
+Troy Nisbett became the first swimmer to represent Saint Kitts and Nevis at the Olympics, and the youngest ever Olympian from the country.
+In the heats he ranked 69th and did not advance to the semifinals.